promanenko/gigaspaces-sbp-jekyll/moving-into-production-checklist.markdown

 {% endcomment %}

-# Storage Type - Controling Serialization
+# Storage Type - Controlling Serialization

 When a client application accessing a remote space (using a clustered topology or non-clustered) the data is serialized and sent over the network to the relevant JVM hosting the target space partition.
 The serialization involves some overhead.
 The [Storage Type]({%latestjavaurl%}/storage-types---controlling-serialization.html) decoration allows you to control the serialization behavior when non-primitive fields used with your space class.